<< Click to Display Table of Contents >>

 •Click Rotate CW to rotate the current view ninety degrees clockwise.

 Please note that rotations are intended for viewing/editing purposes only and will not be saved.
-(The Thumbnails pane can be used to rotate pages permanently).
+(The Rotate Pages feature can be used to rotate pages permanently).

 •Click Single Page to display documents one page at a time.